wp-plugins/postman-smtp/readme.txt

 == Changelog ==

-= 1.5.9 =
+= 1.5.9 - 2015-03-26 =
+* Added JQuery tabbed UI for manual configuration screen
+* Added functionality to add to, cc, and bcc recipients to every message
+* Added functionality to add custom headers to every message - useful for [Mandrill "SMTP" headers](http://help.mandrill.com/entries/21688056-Using-SMTP-Headers-to-customize-your-messages)
 * [[Ticket](https://wordpress.org/support/topic/invalid-redirect-uri?replies=7)] The Setup Wizard will check for IP addresses in the site URL and warn the user when they are about to configure OAuth 2.0 that this will fail.
-* Added functionality to add to, cc, and bcc recipients to every message
+* [[Ticket](https://wordpress.org/support/topic/from-address-for-new-site-registration-email?replies=3) Added functionality to prevent plugins and themes from overriding both the sender name and sender email address
-* Added functionality to add custom X-headers to every message

-= 1.5.9b1 - 2015-03-22 =
 * [[Ticket](https://wordpress.org/support/topic/problem-with-responding?replies=7#post-6723830)] Hide PHP warnings from `stream_set_timeout()` in case the host has disabled this function.

 = 1.5.8 - 2015-03-16 =